-Roles of Water in Human Body
+Roles of Water in the Human Body

-1) Protects skin cells, bones and joints:
+1) Protects skin cells, bones, and joints:

-2) Stabilizes digestion process:
+2) Stabilizes the digestion process:

-Water helps in digestion of food.
+Water helps in the digestion of food.
 According to the Mayo Clinic, water breaks down the complex components of the food we eat and makes it easier for the body to absorb.
 As a result, the body can easily absorb nutrients from food.
 Our small and large intestines absorb the water when it reaches the intestines.
 This absorbed water flows to the body and helps to absorb complex nutrients.
-Water also helps in digestion of soluble fiber.
+Water also helps in the digestion of soluble fiber.